 - Involvement in other medical and professional organizations;

 - Participation in non-compensated mental health and medical activities of social significance;

 - Scientific and scholarly publications.

-Nominations for Distinguished Fellow are made by local Chapters of the OPPA.
-Because each Chapter maintains its own calendar of meetings, events, etc., eligible members should contact their local OPPA chapter to determine the deadline for submitting all documentation (original nomination form, original letters of support) to that Chapter.
-Contact the OPPA office if you do not have contact information for your local chapter.
+Nominations for Distinguished Fellow are made by the OPPA Membership Committee.
+Members should contact OPPA to determine the deadline for submitting all documentation (original nomination form, original letters of support).

 At least three letters of support must be from current Distinguished Fellows or Distinguished Life Fellows of the APA.
 However, letters from other individuals (other members or non-psychiatrists) are strongly encouraged.
 Letters should amplify and delineate the quality of each activity reported on the nomination form.
 Each person asked to comment on a nominee should have a copy of the Guidelines for Election to Distinguished Fellowship.